 Elliott Ozment gives additional testimony to Civil Rights Commission on civil asset forfeiture

-Ozment Law founder and managing attorney Elliott Ozment recently testified in proceedings of the U.S. Civil Rights Commission on the discriminatory enforcement and negative consequences of civil asset forfeiture, a program that allows police to steal a person’s property without charging the person with a crime.
+Ozment Law, PLC founder and managing attorney Elliott Ozment recently testified in proceedings of the U.S. Civil Rights Commission on the discriminatory enforcement and negative consequences of civil asset forfeiture, a program that allows police to steal a person’s property without charging the person with a crime.

 Ozment’s comments focused on the impact of asset forfeiture on the immigrant community but addressed the historical foundation of the program as well.

 Mr. Ozment this week supplemented the record from his testimony in Nashville with additional written comments.
 You may download Mr. Ozment’s complete written comments at the provided link: